-Due to the limited number of students that can be accommodated, interviews and psychometric testing are conducted at the Hotel School in Bloemfontein with prospective candidates who obtain a CUT score between 27 and 32.
+Due to the limited number of students that can be accommodated, interviews and selection testing are conducted at the Hotel School in Bloemfontein with prospective candidates who obtain a CUT score above 27.
 Applicants must convince the selection panel of their motivation, attitude, and enthusiasm for a career in Hospitality Management.
 Proficiency in written and spoken English is essential.

 In addition to the general admission requirements, a minimum mark of 50% in one of the following subjects is recommended: Accounting, Mathematics, Business Economics, Economics, Mercantile Law, Hotel-keeping and Catering, or Home Economics.
 Due to the relatively high demand for places in this programme, no applicants with a score lower than 27 on the CUT scoring scale will be considered for selection.
-Candidates who score between 27 and 32 points on the CUT scoring scale are invited to an interview and psychometric test.
-Candidates with a score above 32, are automatically selected.